Chapter 2 : II.

 She looked over at Stu whose rapid eye movement and focused gaze gave away his attempts at memorizing the plays the team was running.
 Gen slapped him upside the head.

-“By all means don’t lose your morals because of me.”
+“By all means, don’t lose your righteous set of morals because of me.”

 “It’s not in the Ravenclaw description to be neither honest nor loyal; you’re the one attacking your own team.”